-In 2015, 4.6 million people participated in some form of rock climbing — bouldering, sport climbing, or indoor climbing with ropes.
-This niche sport is gaining in popularity, and it’s easy to see why.
+In 2015, 4.6 million people participated in rock climbing — bouldering, sport climbing, or indoor climbing with ropes.
+This niche sport is gaining popularity, and it’s easy to see why.
 Rock climbing offers a range of difficulty levels, making it exciting and possible for people of all ages and abilities.

 Are you ready to dabble in this hobby?
 Be forewarned; it’s likely to turn into a lifestyle!
-When this happens, you’ll need to have all the necessary tools and equipment.
+When this happens, you must have all the necessary tools and equipment.

 Climbing shoes are a given — and so is chalk powder.
 What do you need to know about climbing chalk?
 Is it even that important?

 Absolutely.
 Here’s what you need to know to chalk the chalk!

 What’s the Point of Chalk Powder?

 Why do you even need chalk, you ask?

 Many types of athletes have used chalk for a long time.
 Humans naturally release oils and sweat.
 When we work out, this is especially true.